 To make the fresh fish taste even better, only the best rice is used.
 In sushi shops, rice is called “gin shari”.

-For more example of mouthwatering Niigata dishes, please check out our article “A bit of Niigata”.
+For more examples of mouthwatering Niigata dishes, please check out our article “A bit of Niigata”.

 上越の恵 田喰 TAKU 銀座店